DenysPacheco/css-hash-convert/README.md

 It will search for all the files with the matching extensions and on the subfolders marked on the [configuration file](src/config.json) and do the changes. (default `.html` and `.css`)

 It will give the output with `foo.min.html` and `foo.min.css` on the same directorie as the original ones.

+## 📄 Documentation

+Also, if you want to see the functions or read the code (more hardcore 🤨) used on this project, please check the [documentation page](https://denyspacheco.github.io/css-hash-convert/).

 ## ⚙️ Configure